Ichimoku cloud analysis: EUR/USD, AUD/USD, NZD/USD

 EUR/USD, “Euro vs US Dollar”

-EURUSD continues testing the resistance area.
-The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test the cloud’s downside border at 1.0190 and then resume moving upwards to reach 1.0415.
-Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.0105.
-In this case, the pair may continue falling towards 0.9990.
-To confirm a further uptrend, the price must break the upside border of the Triangle pattern and fix above 1.0295; the pattern materialisation target is at 1.0455.

-AUDUSD is correcting inside the bullish channel.
+EURUSD is stuck inside the Triangle pattern.
 The instrument is currently moving inside Ichimoku Cloud, thus indicating a sideways tendency.
+The markets could indicate that the price may test the cloud’s upside border at 1.0215 and then resume moving downwards to reach 1.0095.
+Another signal in favour of a further downtrend will be a rebound from the rising channel’s downside border.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes below 1.0260.
+In this case, the pair may continue growing towards 1.0350.
+To confirm a further downtrend, the price must break the pattern’s downside border and fix below 1.0120.

-The markets could indicate that the price may test the cloud’s downside border at 0.6955 and then resume moving upwards to reach 0.7145.
+USDJPY is rebounding from Tenkan-Sen. The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
+The markets could indicate that the price may test the cloud’s upside border at 134.85 and then resume moving upwards to reach 139.55.
 Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 0.6880.
-In this case, the pair may continue falling towards 0.6785.
+However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 131.90.
+In this case, the pair may continue falling towards 130.90.
+To confirm a further uptrend, the price must break the bearish channel’s upside border and fix above 135.35.

 NZD/USD, “New Zealand Dollar vs US Dollar”

-NZDUSD is rebounding from Tenkan-Sen and Kijun-Sen. The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test the cloud’s downside border at 0.6265 and then resume moving upwards to reach 0.6450.
-Another signal in favour of a further uptrend will be a rebound from the rising channel’s upside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 0.6215.
-In this case, the pair may continue falling towards 0.6125.
-To confirm a further uptrend, the price must break the upside border of the Triangle pattern and fix above 0.6365; the pattern materialisation target is at 0.6475.
+NZDUSD is correcting within a Head & Shoulders reversal pattern.
+The instrument is currently moving inside Ichimoku Cloud, thus indicating a sideways tendency.
+The markets could indicate that the price may test the cloud’s upside border at 0.6275 and then resume moving downwards to reach 0.6105.
+Another signal in favour of a further downtrend will be a rebound from the resistance area.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 0.6310.
+In this case, the pair may continue growing towards 0.6405.
+To confirm a further downtrend, the price must break the “neckline” of the Head & Shoulders pattern and fix below 0.6205.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.